dorie greenspan’s potato chowder

 dorie greenspan's potato chowderdorie greenspan's potato chowderdorie greenspan's potato chowder

 Now you’ll add the diced potatoes along with the chicken stock or broth.
-If you are including fresh seasonal vegetables, now’s the time to throw them in, too.
-(If you are using peas, frozen are just fine.)
+If you’re including fresh seasonal vegetables, now’s the time to throw them in, too.

 dorie greenspan's potato chowderdorie greenspan's potato chowder